mlibre/Unified-AI-Router/readme.md

 ## 🚀 Features

-- **Multi-Provider Support**: Works with OpenAI, Google, Grok, OpenRouter, and Z.ai
+- **Multi-Provider Support**: Works with OpenAI, Google, Grok, OpenRouter, Z.ai, and Cerebras
 - **Automatic Fallback**: If one provider fails, automatically tries the next
 - **Smart Role Mapping**: Automatically translates roles between different provider formats
 - **Simple API**: Easy to use interface for all supported providers